asahala/BabyLemmatizer/README.md

 # BabyLemmatizer
-Neural tagger and lemmatizer for Akkadian.
+State-of-the-art neural tagger and lemmatizer for Akkadian (and the other cuneiform languages).
 This repository will be officially published and documented in late February 2023.

 ## Requirements
 ...